 What Does Double Exposure Mean

 Using double exposure allows you to tell your story in new and exciting ways.
 And it can be done whether you’re using an old school film camera, or a digital camera.
+Before we jump into the what this effect brings to imagery and how you can do it yourself, let's start with a quick definition.

 Double Exposure Definition